 I wasn’t in business for all of 2019.
 Do I still need a Schedule C?

 Yes, it’s possible that your entire PPP loan can be claimed as personal income replacement!
-You must use the full 24 week covered period to do so.
+You must use a covered period of at least 11 weeks to do so.

 I don’t have any other business expenses I can claim for forgiveness.